Association for Financial Markets in Europe

 8 Jul 2025

-Their ask — The organizations want permanent carbon removals certified under the CRCF allowed for EU ETS compliance.
+Message — The organizations want permanent carbon removals certified under the CRCF allowed for EU ETS compliance.
 They support direct purchase of removal credits by regulated entities and phased integration with safeguards.
 They also advocate for linking EU and UK carbon markets.123

-How it helps them — This would provide their members more cost-effective compliance options and improve market liquidity.45
+Why — This would provide their members more cost-effective compliance options and improve market liquidity.45

-Who loses — Climate integrity could suffer if removals substitute for actual emissions reductions.6
+Impact — Climate integrity could suffer if removals substitute for actual emissions reductions.6

 Financial industry urges flexible EU investment account framework